Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Estimation of the mediator and outcome model parameters

 Performance of the ORC may be compromised under departure from the rare outcome assumption.
-Following \cite{xie2001risk} and \cite{liao2011survival}, we propose a risk set calibration (RRC) approach to estimate $\bm\beta$, which uses a closer approximation to the induced hazard \eqref{induced_hazard} when the outcome is less rare.
-Specifically, we propose to use a first order Taylor expansion to approximate the critical quantity $E[e^{ (\beta_1+\beta_3M)A }|A^*,M,\bm W,T \geq t]$ by $e^{ (\beta_1+\beta_3M)E[A|A^*,M,\bm W,T \geq t]}$ and then the induced hazard \eqref{induced_hazard} becomes
+Following \cite{xie2001risk} and \cite{liao2011survival}, we further consider a risk set calibration (RRC) approach to estimate $\bm\beta$, which is based on an improved approximation to the induced hazard \eqref{induced_hazard} without the rare outcome assumption.
+Specifically, we consider a first order Taylor expansion to approximate the critical quantity $E[e^{ (\beta_1+\beta_3M)A }|A^*,M,\bm W,T \geq t]$ by $e^{ (\beta_1+\beta_3M)E[A|A^*,M,\bm W,T \geq t]}$ and then the induced hazard \eqref{induced_hazard} becomes